ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

 ccdt-mq-routes-configmap.yaml
 cdt-mq-services-configmap.yaml

 These files contain the CCDT information in JSON format, the Nginx deployment will mount them into the pod/container.
 You will need to edit these files to contain the services and routes for your cluster and MQ deployment.
-The MQ routes used in the CCDT are created by the MQ Operator and can be used internally or externally but you must use the SNI approach in your MQ Client with these.
+The MQ Routes used in the CCDT are created by the MQ Operator and can be used internally or externally but you must use the SNI approach in your MQ Client with these.
 The mq-services CCDT uses the Kubernetes Service to locate a queue manager and can be used with TLS or non-TLS client connections, the service can be used across namespaces if you include the full service URL.

 ccdt-server-deployment.yaml